Trump's Border Wall Torn Apart by Arizona Monsoon Rains

 José Manuel Pérez Cantú, the director of the nonprofit Cuenca de Los Ojos, said in an email that six gates were washed out at this location alone.
 Other gates were also reportedly impacted by the heavy rainfall and flooding.
 The power and height of the waters can be seen in not just the heavy gates ripped open but the debris that wrapped around intact portions of the wall.

-Who could of predicted this?
+Who could have predicted this?
 Ah yes, just about everyone.

 “I will build a great wall—and nobody builds walls better than me, believe me—and I’ll build them very inexpensively,” Trump said when he announced his run for president in 2015.
 “I will build a great, great wall on our southern border, and I will make Mexico pay for that wall.
 Mark my words.”

 Mexico did not, in fact, pay for the wall, which led former Trump to declare a national emergency so he could funnel money from other federal projects and programs to build the wall.
-Nor was the wall inexpensive, costing the public billions in cost overruns.
+Nor was the wall inexpensive, costing the public billions in overruns.
 It was, however, chintzily built.

 In the rush to build the wall, Trump sidelined environmental and cultural protection laws.
 Those laws are meant to protect the natural world and historically significant artifacts and sites.
 But they also serve the purpose of ensuring multibillion-dollar construction projects don’t face catastrophic failures within a few years of being built.